ronen-agranat/minima/_posts/2021-01-09-three-levers.md

 They are likely to be a bottleneck.
 The fact that there is a bus factor of '1' is a major project risk and means that the entire project is riding on one person's shoulders.

-*What can be done in this case?*
-More people need to be brought up-to-speed with the project so that the work is more evenly distributed.
+*What can be done in this case?* More people need to be brought up-to-speed with the project so that the work is more evenly distributed.
 Help the person scale themselves; for example, by producing documentation, self-service tools, automating their work, or simply managing their time more effectively, asking for support where needed and setting higher expectations for others to help.

 ### Purchasing solutions or commerical services

 It may be the case that a significant part of the project already exists and can be purchased or licensed commercially.

 Many times, an open source solution is available, which can be 'upgraded' to a commercial tier of support.
-At Amazon, managing complex trees of MySQL database was a major challenge, which was ultimately overcome by purchasing a commercial solution from a vendor who provided many of the open source tools we already used for database management.
+At Amazon, my team was administering the historical database fleets for EC2.
+Managing complex trees of MySQL database was a major, daily challenge, which was ultimately overcome by purchasing a commercial solution from a vendor who provided many of the open source tools we already used for database management.

 If you can solve a major part of a project's requirements for an affordable cost, then this *has* to be weighed against the total cost of any alternative; in terms of peoples' effort, ongoing maintenance, infrastructure, etc. Fight against the fear of not-invented-here (NIH) syndrome.